Graphnet-Health/fhir-api-specs/docs/api/apiAllergy.md

 GET /AllergyIntolerance/{id}
 ```

-An alternative method for retrieval is to make use of the `_id` search parameter.
+An alternate method for retrieval is to make use of the `_id` search parameter.
 In this case, the result will be a `Bundle`.
 If the `id` is present the `Bundle` will contain a single `AllergyIntolerance` resource, otherwise the `Bundle` will be empty.

 ```http
 GET /AllergyIntolerance?_id={id}